45th Battalion (Australia): Inter-war years and World War II

 In 1921, the decision was made to perpetuate the units of the AIF by reorganising the units of the Citizens Force so that they adopted the numerical designations of their related AIF units as well as their battle honours, traditions and unit colour patches.
 As a result of this decision, the 45th Battalion was re-raised in New South Wales.
 Headquartered at Arncliffe, the battalion was assigned to the 9th Brigade, 2nd Division.
 Upon formation, the newly raised battalion drew personnel from the 2nd and 5th Battalions of the 45th Infantry Regiment.
 Territorial designations were adopted in 1927 and the 45th Battalion assumed the title of the "St George Regiment"; its motto – Quo Fata Vocant – was also approved at this time.
 Initially, the Citizens Force was maintained through the compulsory training scheme, but after 1922 the battalion's authorised establishment was reduced in response to large-scale budget cuts that occurred following the Washington Naval Treaty.
 In 1930, following the election of Scullin Labor government, the compulsory training scheme was suspended.
 The Citizens Force was renamed the "Militia" at this time and became a volunteer-only force.
 This had the effect of reducing the manpower available and many units were amalgamated or disbanded at this time as their numbers were reduced, although the 45th Battalion avoided this fate.
 In 1934, the battalion was allied with The Welsh Regiment.

 After the outbreak of World War II in 1939, Militia units were expanded through the re-establishment of conscription and took part in home defence duties and training.
 In April 1941, the 45th Battalion was transferred to the 28th Brigade, 1st Division.
 In December 1941, following Japan's entry into the war, the Militia were called up for full-time duty and the units of the 1st Division were tasked with the defence of the Sydney area.
 In February 1942, the battalion was transferred again, this time to the 31st Brigade, 1st Division.
 By mid-1942, an over mobilisation of Australia's military forces had resulted in a manpower shortage in the Australian economy.
 In order to rectify this situation, the Australian government decided to amalgamate and disband a number of units from the Militia in order to free up their personnel and return them to the civilian workforce.
-As a result, in September 1942, the 45th Battalion merged with the 1st Battalion to form the 1st/45th Battalion.
+As a result, in late August 1942, the 45th Battalion was disbanded.
+Then in September 1942 the battalion was merged with the 1st Battalion to form the 1st/45th Battalion.
 In 1944, that battalion was also dissolved, having not deployed overseas.